-Online Safety

-The breadth of issues classified within online safety is considerable and ever evolving, but can be categorised into four areas of risk:
+Online Safety - The breadth of issues classified within online safety is considerable and ever evolving, but can be categorised into four areas of risk:

-- content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism. - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - conduct: online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying, and - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, antiSemitism, radicalisation, and extremism. - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - conduct: online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying, and - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).

 The school is committed to referring to agencies like CEOP and 'ThinkuKnow' for further support when required and in particular for materials in support of education and training of young people and parents /carers to support online safety at home.
-The school adheres to the advice and guidance issued by the UK Council for Child Internet Safety Guidance about Sexting in Schools and Colleges, Responding to Incidents and Safeguarding Young people (2017); and therefore will always refer to Police and Social Care if the incident involves an adult, coercion, blackmail or grooming, concerns about the capacity to consent, the images are atypical of age appropriate development, violent acts are depicted, sexual imagery is depicted and includes a child aged under 14, a young person is or appears to be at risk of significant harm.
+The school adheres to Sharing nudes and semi-nudes: advice for education settings working with children and young people (UKCCIS, 2020), and therefore will always refer to Police and Social Care if the incident involves an adult, coercion, blackmail or grooming, concerns about the capacity to consent, the images are atypical of age appropriate development, violent acts are depicted, sexual imagery is depicted and includes a child aged under 14, a young person is or appears to be at risk of significant harm.
 Our Online Safety Policy sets out the procedures for staff dealing with sexting in an appropriate manner that safeguards children and young people concerned.
 Our Behaviour for Learning Policy explains how school manages student use of their own devices and our expectations, training and support pertinent to this area.